clong/Munk/README.md

 ## Installation & Setup
 This guide assumes that you already have a functioning Maltego installation, complete with an iTDS server.
 In addition to that, the transform requires the latest version of the [Splunk PHP API](http://dev.splunk.com/view/php-sdk/SP-CAAAEJM).

 The Maltego transform code will require a few files from the Splunk API.
-Splunk.php, settings.php and settings.default.php.
+You'll need Splunk.php, settings.php, settings.default.php and the entire "Splunk/" folder.
 You'll need to copy settings.default.php to settings.local.php and edit the file and fill out the $SplunkExamples_connectArguments array with valid Spunk credentials.